7Pixels (7PXS) Self Reported Market Cap Hits $1.82 Million

 Buying and Selling 7Pixels

-It is usually not possible to purchase alternative cryptocurrencies such as 7Pixels directly using U.S. dollars.
-Investors seeking to trade 7Pixels should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase 7Pixels using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as 7Pixels directly using US dollars.
+Investors seeking to acquire 7Pixels should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy 7Pixels using one of the aforementioned exchanges.

 Receive News & Updates for 7Pixels Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for 7Pixels and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.